 • The town of Nathrop was once a popular railroad stop in the 1800s, where visitors seeking to soak their bones in the natural hot springs found respite.
 Today, you can still dip into geothermal waters at the Mount Princeton Hot Springs Resort and soothe away what ails you.

 • Another town well-versed in rafting culture, Buena Vista pops with activity during spring and summer, when melting snow from the surrounding mountains feed the adjoining Arkansas River.
-Browns Canyon, home to some of Colorado's most popular rapids, is also nearby.
+Browns Canyon National Monument, home to some of Colorado's most popular rapids, is also nearby.
 As in neighboring Salida, the fishing in the Buena Vista area is exceptional.

 • In the late 1800s, when sliver and gold poured out of the surrounding hillsides, Buena Vista became a railroad town, playing host to three different rail companies: the Denver & Rio Grande, South Park & Pacific and Colorado Midland Railroads.
 Today, the Union Pacific Railroad can still be seen chugging along the tracks near town.

 The History: Salida is often known as a recreational haven, but it also happens to be the largest historic district in the state because of its gilded mining connection.
 Take a detour to see the former mining camps of St. Elmo, Vicksburg and Winfield.